 In his professional life, Cameron is a Senior Civil Servant in the Department of Health, and is currently responsible for a number of nationwide health policies.
 He has degrees in theology and law from the Universities of Oxford and Liverpool, was called to the Bar by Lincoln's Inn way back in 1993, and has two accountancy qualifications (CIMA and ACCA), all of which have been very useful as the Board has worked through its first full year of operation.

 Cameron loves travelling (when he gets the chance to escape from work) and exploring new places - usually from the deck (or bar) of a cruise ship.
 He also is a keen supporter of Opera North, and an often disappointed supporter of Leeds United!

 Vice Chair of Blessed Christopher Wharton Catholic Academy Trust

 Parish: Our Lady of Victories and St. Anne, Keighley

-Married with a young son, Neil has worshipped at St Anne's parish all his life, attended the school and later went to the Holy Family School.
+Married with a young children, Neil has worshipped at St Anne's parish all his life, attended the school and later went to the Holy Family School.
 He graduated from Trinty and All Saints Catholic College in Leeds with a degree in History and remained there to complete his PGCE.
 Neil has worked as a secondary school teacher for eleven years and teaches History, Geography and RE.
 He has interests in teaching and learning, technology and leadership.